229 – Seniority, Bids, and Transfers

 Classification – The title of an individual position in the classified service and also the process by which the proper title and pay level for each position are determined.
 [Civil Service Regulation 2.03]

-Entry-Level Position – (1) For certified employees: the rank of Deputy and Detention Officer; (2) For Professional Staff Members: those levels with the base pay grade within specific position titles listed by the Human Resources Division (HR).
+Entry-Level Position – (1) For certified employees: the rank of Deputy, Detention Officer, and Telecommunicator.
+(2) For Professional Staff Members: those levels with the base pay grade within specific position titles listed by the Human Resources Division (H.R.).

 Probationary Period – Length of time during which employees are on trial (working test period) and are expected to prove their complete fitness for their position; employees may be in a probationary period after their original appointment, after transfer, after promotion, or for disciplinary reasons.
 [Civil Service Regulation 2.25]